gerhard/io/2019/content/slides/observe-understand-rabbitmq/index.md

 ---

-# A different metrics system
+# We needed a different system

 * Remove the inter-node dependency
-  * How to get metrics from other nodes without the Erlang Distribution?
+  * Get metrics from other nodes without going through the Erlang Distribution
 * Minimize resources used by metrics
-  * Do not take memory away from messages
-  * Do not take reductions away from channels & queues
+  * Do not aggregate server-side
+  * Use as little RabbitMQ memory & CPU as possible (and no disk)
-* Have metrics even when RabbitMQ is under pressure or unavailable
+* Expose metrics when RabbitMQ is under extreme pressure
+* Access metrics when RabbitMQ is unavailable
+* ... and make it easy to share metrics

 > We didn't need a better metrics system, <br>
-> we needed a **different** metrics system
+> **we needed a different metrics system**

 ---

-# How to tell a better story?
+# Primary Goal: Tell a Better Story

-We had to pick our battles, and focus on the end-goal
+We had to pick our battles, and focus on the primary goal:

+**Tell a better story with metrics**

 ---

-# The new metrics in 3.8
+# The New Metrics System in 3.8

 * Do the simplest thing - only expose node local metrics
-* Expose more metrics - Raft / Mnesia / Erlang
+* Expose more metrics - Raft / Mnesia / BEAM
 * Metrics history no longer dependent on RabbitMQ
 * Querying metrics will not impact RabbitMQ
   * RabbitMQ has more resources for messaging